-"I have been a journalist for nearly 20 years now, writing for a variety of international media from three continents.
+"I have been a journalist for more than 20 years now, writing for a variety of international media from three continents.
 Throughout my career I have focused on the human stories behind the headlines, and my first book – Cast Away: Stories of Survival from Europe’s Refugee Crisis – used the real-life experiences of five people to explore how the crisis unfolded.

 "My career began in 2002 in Cambodia, where I undertook a journalism internship at the English-language newspaper, The Phnom Penh Post.
 My experiences there gave me a great grounding in journalism, and a taste for working overseas.

 "That was a topic I continued to follow closely when I re-located to Brussels in 2013 to cover the European Union and general European news for The Independent, TIME, the Evening Standard and others.